Sylvia Lim: 2011 general election

-In the 2011 general election, Lim again contested in five-member team in Aljunied GRC, along with party leader Low Thia Khiang, who vacated his seat of Hougang to lead the charge in Aljunied.
+In the 2011 general election, Lim again contested in Aljunied GRC along with Pritam Singh, Chen Show Mao, Low Thia Khiang and Muhamad Faisal Manap.
 Lim and her party campaigned on the slogan "Towards a First World Parliament", which entailed maintaining checks and balances in Parliament to keep the ruling party accountable to the public, and for opposition parties to gain experience in policy formulation and constituency work.
 In her final election rally speech, Lim emphasised that contrary to the public's perception, there was "no glamour" in being an opposition MP, and that she was only "fighting to serve".
 In a televised political broadcast on cooling-off day, Lim warned the public that "there is a very real danger of an 87 to nil score ... and if that happens, Singapore's political landscape will suffer a tremendous setback from which we may never recover."

-Lim was returned as an elected Member of Parliament for Aljunied GRC after her team won 54.71% of the votes (54.72% including overseas votes), the first time that an opposition party won a GRC since the system's introduction on 1 June 1988.
-In addition, the defeat of the incumbent PAP team marked the first time in Singapore's electoral history that a serving cabinet minister lost his seat.
+Lim was returned as an elected Member of Parliament for Aljunied GRC after her team won 54.72% of the votes (inclusive of overseas votes), the first time that an opposition party won a GRC since the system's introduction on 1 June 1988.
+In addition, the defeat of the incumbent PAP team marked the first time in Singapore's electoral history that a serving cabinet minister lost their seat.

-She has been assigned to look after the Serangoon ward previously held by the PAP's Lim Hwee Hua and has also been appointed Chairman of the combined Aljunied–Hougang Town Council.
+After the election, she was assigned to look after the Serangoon ward and appointed chairperson of the combined Aljunied–Hougang Town Council.
 Lim's victory also made her the first female opposition MP in Singapore's post-independence history.